NorthCoastChurch/IT-Policy/Security-Policy-17-Password.md

 **Password Protection /R**

 - - The same password must not be used for multiple accounts.
     - Passwords must not be shared with anyone.
-All passwords are to be treated as sensitive, confidential {COMPANY-NAME} information.
+All passwords are to be treated as sensitive, confidential North Coast Church information.
     - Stored passwords must be encrypted.
     - Passwords must not be inserted in e-mail messages or other forms of electronic communication.
     - Passwords must not be revealed over the phone to anyone.
     - Passwords must not be revealed on questionnaires or security forms.
     - Users must not hint at the format of a password (for example, “my family name”).
-    - {COMPANY-NAME} passwords must not be shared with anyone, including co-workers, managers, or family members, while on vacation.
+    - North Coast Church passwords must not be shared with anyone, including co-workers, managers, or family members, while on vacation.
     - Passwords must not be written down and stored anywhere in any office.
 Passwords must not be stored in a file on a computer system or mobile device (phone, tablet) without encryption.
     - If the security of an account is in question, the password must be changed immediately.
 In the event passwords are found or discovered, the following steps must be taken:
 - Take control of the passwords and protect them